On PFH and HF spectral invariants: Spectral invariants

 \subsection{Quasimorphisms}

 In this section, we show that $\mu^{pfh}_d$ is a quasimorphism on $Ham(\mathbb{S}^2, \omega)$.
-The argument is similar to M. Entov and L. Polterovich \cite{EP}.
-Before we prove the result, let us recall some facts about the duality in Floer homology.
+This result could be deduced from the equivalence between PFH spectral invariant and link spectral invariant in Theorem \ref{thm0} and the corresponding result in Theorem 7.6 of \cite{CHMSS}.
+Here we provide an alternative proof by using the duality in Floer homology.
+The argument is invented by M. Entov and L. Polterovich \cite{EP}.

+To begin with, let us recall some facts about the duality in Floer homology.
 Let $\mathfrak{c}$ be a \textbf{graded filtered Floer-Novikov complex} over a field $\mathbb{F}$ in the sense of \cite{U}.
 We can associate $\mathfrak{c}$ with a graded chain complex $(C_*(\mathfrak{c}), \partial)$.
 One can define the homology and spectral numbers for $(C_*(\mathfrak{c}), \partial)$.
 Roughly speaking, $\mathfrak{c}$ is an abstract complex that is characterized by the common properties of Floer homology.
-It is not hard to see that the PFH chain complex is an example of graded filtered Floer-Novikov complexes.
+We remark that the PFH chain complex is an example of graded filtered Floer-Novikov complexes.

 For $\mathfrak{c}$, M. Usher defines another graded filtered Floer-Novikov complex $\mathfrak{c}^{op}$ called the opposite complex.
 Roughly speaking, the homology of $(C_*(\mathfrak{c}^{op}), \delta)$ is the Poincare duality of $H_*(C_*(\mathfrak{c}))$ in the following sense: There is a non-degenerate pairing $\Delta: H_{-k}(C_*(\mathfrak{c}^{op})) \times H_k(C_*(\mathfrak{c})) \to \mathbb{F}$.
 We refer the readers to \cite{U} for the details of the graded filtered Floer-Novikov complex and opposite complex.